Werner Skagit FG Review

-This paddle didn't have the higher performance feel of paddles with a carbon or fiberglass blade construction such as the Aqua-Bound Sting Ray and Werner Camano.
+This paddle didn't have the higher performance feel of paddles with a carbon or fiberglass blade construction.
 However, when considering cheaper paddles with a plastic blend, it is important to remember that not all plastics are created equal.
 This particular blend is well suited to kayaking.
-More rigid than the Bending Branches and SeaSense, the Skagit blades deliver a more effective stroke, with less flutter.
+More rigid than the other budget options tested, the blades deliver a more effective stroke, with less flutter.

 Ease of adjustment

 The Smart View system makes this paddle easy to adjust, assuming you haven't allowed sand or grit to collect in the connection point.
 The viewing portal enables paddles to identify the feather of the paddle, making it straightforward to adjust with little thought.
 Werner offers nine options for the blade feather angle, which testers found more than sufficient to meet different needs and paddling conditions.